 In many parts of the world, but primarily in Asia, tea is a ceremonial part of the culture.

-In China and Japan, tea gardens and ceremonies are a cultural experience with rote traditional protocols.
-For example, one form of ceremony is called “Gongfu tea ceremony”, which uses only small Yixing clay teapots and oolong tea.
+In China and Japan, tea gardens and ceremonies are a cultural experience with traditional rote protocols.
+For example, one form of ceremony is called the "Gongfu tea ceremony," which uses only tiny Yixing clay teapots and oolong tea.

 Another form of tea ceremony is the Japanese tea ceremony which uses matcha green tea for preparation.

-While varied in style and tradition, Indian, Irish, and English cultures still have ceremonial-like methods of preparing that have lasted for generations.
+While varied in style and tradition, Indian, Irish, and English cultures still have ceremonial-like preparation methods that have lasted for generations.

 Ultimately, no matter how you prepare tea, the main factor for determining flavor is first based on the quality of the tea.